Ibtasam-Rasool/Digit-Detection-CNN/README.md

 # Run Application
 1. run DigitDetectApp.py
 2. use mouse on black canvas to draw a digit and press detect for a digit detection 0-9
+3. press clear to clean canvas to write another digit

 # Train your own model
 (a little advanced)